 When cooking the chili, add jalapeño and cayenne pepper…or both!

 A simple chili recipe for the keeps.
-Make yourself a bowl (or two) today! 🧡
+Make yourself a bowl (or two) of this Healthy Turkey Chili today! 🧡

 Other soup and stew favorites